 Caption: "An animation showing an oblique view (more exactly a view at high inclination) of the orbits of Pluto and Charon.
-Note Pluto and Charon are mutually tidally locked to each other, and so always turn the same side to the other.
-Charon is massive enough that the center of mass (AKA barycenter) of the Pluto system (which includes 4 other small moons which have little effect on the location of the center of mass) lies outside of Pluto, and thus Pluto and Charon are sometimes considered to be a binary system."
+Note Pluto and Charon are mutually tidally locked to each other, and so each one always turn the same face to the other.
+Charon is massive enough that the center of mass of the Pluto-moon system (which includes 4 other small moons which have little effect on the location of the center of mass) lies outside of Pluto, and thus Pluto and Charon are sometimes considered to be a binary system."
 (Somewhat edited.)

-This is a "physical" orbit as opposed to what is called a "geometrical orbit" which is just a rotation around any point taken as an observation point.
+The above definition is for what we ordinarily mean by orbit (i.e., orbit unqualified) as opposed to what is called a "geometrical orbit" which is just a rotation around any point taken as an observation point.

-For another example, consider the Pluto system (overwhelmingly dominated in mass by Pluto and its major moon Charon) which is illustrated in the animation (which does NOT show the 4 minor moons of Pluto).
-Exactly speaking, Pluto and Charon orbit the Pluto system center of mass (which is very close to Pluto and is the center of the circular orbit in the animation) or, much less exactly speaking, Charon orbits Pluto.
-However, clearly Pluto only geometrically "orbits" Charon since Charon is relatively far from the Pluto system center of mass.
+For another example, consider the Pluto-moon system (overwhelmingly dominated in mass by Pluto and its major moon Charon) which is illustrated in the animation (which does NOT show the 4 minor moons of Pluto).
+Exactly speaking, Pluto and Charon orbit the Pluto-moon system center of mass (which is very close to Pluto and is the center of the circular orbit in the animation) or, much less exactly speaking, Charon orbits Pluto.
+However, clearly Pluto only geometrically "orbits" Charon since Charon is relatively far from the Pluto-moon system center of mass.

 Credit/Permission: ©